AUTOSAVE-std/CU-Robot-class/README.md

 You need the following software to run this
   - Processing  flexible software sketchbook for the visual arts.  [please install it](https://processing.org/)
   - Arduino  IDE 1.8.1 - software writing code and uploading it to the board. [please install it](https://www.arduino.cc/en/main/software)
-  - LedControl.h it's already in this but you can download your it yourself on internet
+  - LedControl.h it's already in this but you can download it yourself on internet
   - this software! ... don't you say?

 ### Thank you